Bulldogs’ back Josh Mazyck uses versatility as biggest weapon - Port Arthur News

 Mazyck had 174 yards rushing on four touchdowns, with most of his damage done by halftime.

 Even with such an impressive stat line, Mazyck said the performance does not rank at the top of his most memorable high school moments.

-He said his best highlight came against Baytown Lee on one play in particular.
+His favorite highlight came against Baytown Lee on one play in particular.

 “I ran through the hole, and a dude was trying to arm-tackle me,” Mazyck said.
 “I jumped over that and landed with this other guy and another guy was coming from the other direction.
 I stomped my foot and stepped back and they hit each other and I took off running.
 That was a 40-something-yard touchdown.”